vassaled/pixie/README.md

 ## Minor fix

-### v0.1.2
+### v0.1.3
-- Fixed a UI bug where the animation panel would start at center of canvas initially
-- FIxed a UI bug which caused the project setup panel invisible
+- Changed the location of matrix-setup panel.